KNowledgeOnWebScale/walder/README.md

 * <http://localhost:3000/bad_pipeModule> &rarr; error `500` (Pipe modules: Could not apply the given pipe modules)
 * <http://localhost:3000/bad_query> &rarr; error `500` (GraphQL-LD: Could not execute the given query)

-The following config file excerpt will use the path specific `moviesServerError.handlebars` template on errors leading to status code `500` when navigating to `/movies`.
+The following config file excerpt will use the path specific `moviesServerError.handlebars` view template on errors leading to status code `500` when navigating to `/movies`.

 When the required query parameter `actor` is not passed, Walder returns the status code `404`.
-Walder will use the default `error404.html` file since the config file has no path-specific HTML template for the corresponding status.
+Walder will use the default `error404.html` file since the config file has no path-specific HTML view template for the corresponding status.

 ```yaml
 ...